 Most people are apprehensive about real estate investments or under construction projects as they fear false promises and delayed possession.
-With strict protocols and policies of the UAE Real Estate Regulatory Authority, getting your dream property has become a lot easier.
+With strict regulations and policies of the Dubai Real Estate Regulatory Authority, getting your dream property has become a lot easier.
 It’s brought forth regulatory standardization with the real estate industry as it safeguards buyers’ interests.
-If a developer causes delays in the handing over of property that you’ve invested into, you’ll be able to file a claim or case against this builder.
+If a developer causes delays in the handing over of property that you’ve invested into, you’ll be able to file a claim or case against this developer.

 I’ve signed a contract in purchasing a property from a builder but the builder wasn’t able to fulfill the delivery date for the apartment.
 What should I do?